-While a carbon fiber road bike made for racing would prioritize weight and aerodynamics in its wheel choice when it comes to bikepakcing, you will want to prioritize durability most, then weight, and then aerodynamics.
+While a carbon fibre road bike made for racing would prioritize weight and aerodynamics in its wheel choice when it comes to bikepacking, you will want to prioritize durability most, then weight, and then aerodynamics.

 This is obviously a generalization and your actual preferences will be based on the type of riding you will be doing, as well as if you use the bike for any other types of cycling, but this is a good place to start.

 How many spokes for a bikepacking bike wheel?